dalehassinger/Blog/saltstack-config-part-09/index.md

 ---

+**Update: It was brought to my attention that adding cherypy will break the salt master.
+After a quick test in my lab I had the same issue with the newest version of SaltStack Config.
+DO NOT use this blog post until I get a working version in my lab.**

+---

 This post is to show how to use PowerShell to make RESTful API calls to SaltStack Config.
 This is something that I have wanted to do for awhile.
 I could never find any examples in my Google searches, so I took the time to learn how the examples that use curl work and translated that into PowerShell Code.
 I hope some Windows Server Admins will find this post helpful.
 I like using salt to do Windows Server Configuration Management more than remote PowerShell.
 You can run changes against many servers at the exact same time instead of looping thru a list of servers names.

 I am also going to look at use salt-api with vRealize Automation ABX action scripts.